 Zoe Griffin, Juice (The Daily Telegraph’s student magazine), issue 19

 A faulty teddy bear is removed from the factory line and dumped down a chute into a cellar.
 Almost immediately, Spottyman, from the planet Spot, lands his Spotty Rocket nearby, breaks into the cellar, and uses cosmic dust to bring the teddy to life.
 They visit Mother Nature on her spaceborne cloud, where she gives the teddy a potion which grants him superpowers.
-Accordingly, he adopts the name SuperTed.
+Quite logically at that point, he adopts the name SuperTed.

 Voices: Peter Hawkins as Narrator; Derek Griffiths as SuperTed; Jon Pertwee as Spottyman; Roy Kinnear as Bulk; Melvyn Hayes as Skeleton.

 Derek, whose career has also included Play School and Coronation Street, was interviewed by Garry Vaux for his 2009 book Legends of Kids TV.
 Derek commented that working on SuperTed was 'such a laugh, so much so that they brought in a film documentary crew to produce a 'making of' programme but [they] couldn't use it as it was just so filthy!'